Blog

 Ingredients

-• 1/2 cup granulated sugar adjust to taste
+• 3 tablespoons sugar syrup or honey adjust to taste

 Equipment